 The Epilepsy Foundation will focus on promoting legislation that positively impacts the lives of people with epilepsy and will work collaboratively with Congress, the federal agencies and the White House to implement laws and policies that promote programs that benefit people with epilepsy, provide access to all needed treatment and care, and effectively eliminate discrimination against people with epilepsy.

 Funding for Epilepsy Programs, Research, & a Cure

 The Foundation will work with Congress and the White House to support a strong fiscal environment that provides a safety net of programs for people with epilepsy and related conditions.
 This will be accomplished by reaching out to federal agency personnel, the Office of Management and Budget (OMB) staff at the White House, Congressional Budget Committee Members, and Congressional Appropriators.
 Our top priority programs for funding increases are:

 • Epilepsy research at the National Institutes of Health

-• Epilepsy Programs at the Centers for Disease Control and Prevention (CDC)and epilepsy program at the Health Resources Services Administration (HRSA)
+• Epilepsy Programs at the Centers for Disease Control and Prevention (CDC)

 • Research in the Food and Drug Administration (FDA) and other agencies that include studies on the safety and efficacy of antiepilepsy drugs (AEDs), including bioequivalence research